Hey, I’m emily—and this is why about pages matter

 The trouble with doing this on your own is that you might be standing too close.
 It's like when you're asked to share a fun fact and you freeze—because you have hundreds and can't decide what's most worth revealing.
 I now help independent business owners identify their hooks and then build winning website copy from there.

-Let me also ask you this: What’s the point of a website if you aren’t excited to direct potential buyers to it?
+Let me also ask you this: What’s the point of a website if you aren’t excited to share it with people?

 The answer is there is no point.
 I know that because, as a fellow independent business owner, I’ve had my fair share of not-quite-right websites in the past.